 Qal Strong Verb Paradigm PRACTICE SHEET VERSION 2 (This is arranged in the typical order that Dr. Marshall’s other verb handouts follow: singular forms in column one, plural forms in column two.
 It allows you to drill the entire Qal paradigm one time on one handout, but the arrangement is familiar since it corresponds to the “boxes” handout.
 Use either one for drilling.)

-In the last part of Hebrew II we read some sections of Genesis in class.
+In the last part of Hebrew II, if time permits, we will read some sections of Genesis in class.
 Below I provide some helps with parsing weak verbs that we have not covered yet.
 As well, there is a handout on how to organize your notes as you study the verses.
+You will only complete this type of HW if it is assigned.